The Fight for Marriage Equality

 HRC is taking the fight beyond the federal government to the state-level.
 In New York HRC spearheaded the largest field campaign ever in support of state LGBT rights legislation, leading to the passage of marriage equality in New York.

+Today, HRC remains at the forefront of the marriage equality fight.
 HRC campaigned tirelessly alongside state and local partners to secure passage of marriage equality in Maine, Maryland and Washington state, to defeat a proposed constitutional ban on same-sex marriage in Minnesota, and to help successfully defend marriage rights in New Hampshire.
-With an eye toward future challenges from our opponents, HRC and its allies continue to work toward full marriage equality across the country.
+In the first three weeks of May 2013, HRC's extensive on-the-ground support helped usher in marriage equality in Rhode Island, Delaware and Minnesota.
+Investments and on-the-ground work in New Jersey, Illinois and Hawaii helped lead to marriage equality in those states as well.
+HRC and allies continue to work toward full marriage equality across the country.

 Only marriage can provide families with true equality, and we need your help to make it a reality.
 Join the movement and stand as an American for Marriage Equality.